miafryling/credhub-api-docs/index.html.md

 ## Credential IDs

 Credential responses include a unique identifier in the key 'id'.
 This ID is a unique identifier for a specific credential version.
 When a credential value is updated, a new ID will be returned.
-This identifier can be is useful in applications where a specific credential value should be pinned until a manual action (such as a deployment) is performed.
+This identifier can be useful in applications where a specific credential value should be pinned until a manual action (such as a deployment) is performed.
 If your application should receive the latest value of the credential, retrieving by name is preferred.

 ## Overwriting Credential Values